analogdevicesinc/msdk/Examples/MAX78000/ImgCapture/README.md

 For more details on running the serial console, converting images, and excercising the example, see [utils/README.md](utils/README.md)

 ## Build Notes

+Full documentation on the build system can be found in the "Build Configuration" section of [.vscode/README.md](.vscode/README.md#build-configuration).
+The following notes contain important quick-start info.

 ### Enabling Firmware Features